ARIES-Embedded/meta-aries-msrz/README.md

 To download proprietary Multimedia and Graphics library and related Linux drivers, please follow the [meta-renesas build instructions][].
 Graphic drivers are required for Wayland.
 Multimedia drivers are optional.
-After downloading the proprietary package, please decompress them then put meta-rz-features folder at `$WORK` directory, alongside `poky`, `meta-arm`, etc. (e.g., `$WORK/meta-rz-features`).
+After downloading the proprietary package, please decompress them.
+Then put `meta-rz-features` folder at `$WORK` directory, alongside `poky`, `meta-arm`, etc. (e.g., `$WORK/meta-rz-features`).

 You can download the public Yocto Project source layers to prepare the build environment as shown below.
 Ensure you checkout the specific revisions listed in the "Dependencies" section.